mvadstrup/haas_juniper_mist/README.md

 - Ensure that your API key and site ID are correct.
 - Check the Home Assistant logs for any errors related to API connection issues or authentication.

-## Credits

-This custom integration was developed for Home Assistant to enable seamless tracking of Juniper Mist connected devices.